Cookbook

 As the Heading2PHPDOCX style already has a defined outline level, it is not mandatory to specify it again.

-One can choose not to work with the heading styles included in the base template of phpdocx and call other ones instead, like Heading1, Heading2, and so on.
+One can choose not to work with the heading style names included in the base template of phpdocx and call other ones instead, like Heading1, Heading2, and so on.
 This can be done with MS Word, by creating a template with those styles included:

 External styles can be imported into the current document: